ohsu-cedar-comp-hub/SlurmStats/README.md

 ./TrackUsage.sh -u chaoe -s 2024-07-01 -e 2024-07-10
 ```

+After launching the tool, you will be prompted to enter in your ARC username.
+Your ARC username is the X in X@ohsu.edu.

 ### 2. Using a Pre-generated File
 If you have a file already generated from `sacct`, you can input the file directly with the following command: